How to Skip the 6-Month Pricing Plateau at $40K–$70K: The Early Reset That Adds $15K–$25K Monthly

 “I’ll increase 10% per month until I reach market rate.”

-This doesn’t work.
-It takes forever.
-Clients question every increase.
-You never get to market rate.
+This approach doesn’t work.
+It drags on, clients question every increase, and you never actually reach market rate.

-The gradual approach tries to avoid pain.
-It just spreads the pain out over 12 months instead of concentrating it in months 3–4.
+The gradual approach tries to avoid pain, but it just spreads that pain over 12 months instead of concentrating it in months 3–4.
 Total client loss ends up the same or worse because you’re constantly increasing.

 Mistake 3: Panicking when the first clients leave at the new rate.